NUBIC/dagnabit/MIGRATION.md

 2. The `*_transitive_closure` tables are no longer used, and can be dropped.

-3. Dagnabit is no longer mixed into `ActiveRecord::Base` by default.
+3. dagnabit is no longer mixed into `ActiveRecord::Base` by default.
 You need to augment the models you want to use as vertices:

         class Vertex < ActiveRecord::Base
-        extend Dagnabit::Vertex::Connectivity
+          extend Dagnabit::Vertex::Activation

+          acts_as_vertex
         end

-   If you want the instance method connectivity queries, those are in a separate module:

-      class Vertex < ActiveRecord::Base
-        extend Dagnabit::Vertex::Connectivity
-        include Dagnabit::Vertex::Neighbors
-      end

-4. The default name of the edge table is now `edges`.
-The name of the vertex table is now taken from the model(s) in which Dagnabit is mixed in.
+4. The default name of the edge table is now `edges`, and the name of the vertex table is taken from the model.

    So, for example, if you had the following models:

         class Vertex < ActiveRecord::Base
+          extend Dagnabit::Vertex::Activation

+          acts_as_vertex
         end

         class BetaVertex < Vertex
         end

         class DifferentGraphVertex < ActiveRecord::Base
+          extend Dagnabit::Vertex::Activation

+          acts_as_vertex
           set_edge_table 'different_edges'
         end